vippsas/vipps-episerver/README.md

 Vipps payments and Vipps Express Checkout for Optimizely (formerly called *Episerver*).

-This module is published on GitHub at [vipps-episerver](https://github.com/vippsas/vipps-episerver).
+This module is published on [GitHub](https://github.com/vippsas/vipps-episerver).

 ## Features
  - Payment gateway for Vipps payments in checkout.